KevCaz/KevCaz.github.io/content/notes/linux/bookworm/index.md

 title: From bullseye to bookworm
 date: 2021-08-29
 tags: [Linux, Debian, bookworm, release]
-imageOG: bookworm.webp
+imageOG: "./bookworm.webp"
 descriptionOG: |
-  This post explains how I switch from Debian 11 to Debian 12.
+  This post explains how I updated my Debian machine (from Debian 11 to Debian 12).
 ---